jakobkhansen/electron-hotkey-menu/README.md

   </a>
 </p>

 > Does your Electron app use hotkeys?
 Do you want your users to configure these hotkeys themselves?
-This package will create a customisable key-binding menu for you, with simple, non-boilerplate code.
+This package will create a customizable key-binding menu for you, with simple, non-boilerplate code.

 ### 🏠 [Homepage](https://github.com/jakobkhansen/electron-hotkey-menu#readme)